di-unipi-socc/DockerFinder/README.md

 <img src="./docs/architecture_docker.png" width="500">
 </div>

-Docker Finder can be deployedwithin the Docker infrastructure.

 ### Docker Compose - Single-host deployment

-**DockerFinder** is deloyed in a single host using the **Docker compose** tool.

-The guide assumes you have installed [Docker Engine](https://docs.docker.com/engine/installation/) and  [*Docker Compose*](https://docs.docker.com/compose/install/) in your local machine
+The guide assumes you have the  [Docker Engine](https://docs.docker.com/engine/installation/) and  [*Docker Compose*](https://docs.docker.com/compose/install/) installed in your local machine

 In order to run **DockerFinder** into your local host, copy, paste, and tun  the following command.